-Facebook is down in Asia-Pacific (and now parts of North America, too)
+Facebook is down in Asia-Pacific and parts of North America, too (Update: It’s back)

 Crunch Report | Comcast Launches Xfinity XFi

-Note: Update: Facebook is back up.